Get to Know Explore Widgets: Topic Analysis

 Top Scenes and Objects

-This widget shows the object and scene categories detected most frequently in images that are posted or attached to post.
-ONLY News and Reddit are supported.
+This widget shows the object and scene categories detected most frequently in images that are posted or attached to posts.
+Only News and Reddit are supported.

 Top Hashtags